grafolean/grafolean/backend/API.md

 When the old token expires, any request with it will respond with 401.
 User should then obtain new token through /api/auth/refresh and repeat the request in question.

+## Access control (authorization)

+System maintains a list of permissions, each of which is defined by:

+  - user id (or none if it applies to all users)
+  - url prefix (or none if it applies to all urls)
+  - method(s) (or none if it applies to all methods)

+User's request is authorized if there exists a record which conforms to all of the above conditions.

+This allows us to implement very different protections:

+  - a superuser which can access everything (like the one generated through /admin/first/)
+  - a readonly user which can access all account, but change nothing (for example, for support users)
+  - a normal user, linked to one or multiple accounts
+  - a readonly user, linked to a single account
+  - resources which are publicly readable (that is, visible to every user)

 # Values

 ## Sending values without timestamps (POST)